Subscribe to stay updated

 We've recently analyzed the supply chain of IKEA, and how the global leader started to invest in biodegradable types of packaging made from mycelium fungus.
 The change has been a pioneering example of leaving styrofoam behind - the common resource used to secure products in cardboard packaging.

-While it might seem like that, sustainablity in packaging isn't just about materials.
+While it might seem like that, sustainability in packaging isn't just about eco-friendly packaging materials.

 Simply using less material, regardless of what that material is, can work wonders, too.

 Value engineering is the process of redesigning packaging from the ground up with the aim of saving money - and believe it or not, most money can be saved by using less packaging.
 That was the case of Raylo - a London-based start-up which optimized its packaging by using less materials.

 Raylo achieved an 11% decrease in packaging costs, as well as a 25% reduction in weight.

-Packhelp's team of packaging engineers scrutinise over your current packaging options and ensure that your solution is designed to use the least amount of material as possible.
+Packhelp's team of packaging engineers scrutinise over your current packaging options and ensure that your eco-friendly packaging solution is designed to use the least amount of material as possible.

 Read below to see some examples of green packaging design.

 Environmentally friendly packaging examples

 The switch to sustainability requires some research.
 You need to see how it can best complement your packaging design.

 Look at the examples below to see several examples of brands that have done exactly that.